achakravorty/tippy-app/README.md

 # Tippy
 A basic tip calculator app!
-Built eith Kotlin in Android Studio.
+Built with Kotlin in Android Studio.